Serv08/jektemp/_posts/2023-04-24-notes-on-okrs.md

 ***OKR is a framework used as a goal-settings system known for its "management by key results" strategy***

-Read the full story on <a href="https://digracesion.hashnode.dev/notes-on-okrs">Hashnode</a>
+Read the full story on [Hashnode](https://digracesion.hashnode.dev/notes-on-okrs)